morganstanley/ComposeUI/architecture/adr-010-built-in-apis.md

 local/profile storage, telemetry, etc. These APIs need client libraries for all the languages and technologies we support, including at minimum JavaScript and .NET.
-Since ComposeUI modules can run in their own process, we have to implement cross-process communication and build our client libraries around technologies like WebSocket and gRPC
+Since ComposeUI modules can run in their own process, we have to implement cross-process communication and build our client libraries around communication protocols like WebSocket and gRPC
 - we can call these communication technologies _ports_, each port harbouring _endpoints_ for individual APIs.
 Every built-in API must work using any of the ports, resulting in a cascade of dependencies and liabilities: